NoiRC256/unity-mmd-utils/README.md

 # unity-mmd-utils

-Some scripts to assist MMD-style video creation in Unity.
+Some of the stagework scripts for unity, used in https://www.bilibili.com/video/BV1ZA411s7Tx

 ## CameraController
-Updates FoV of all child cameras depending on distance to target, useful for creating a "3D" feel when using video backgrounds playing on a flat surface.
+Updates FoV of all child cameras based on distance to target, useful for creating a 3D feel when using video backgrounds o some flat surface.
+Works with Cinemachine.

-Also works with Cinemachine.
 ### Usage
-- Assign to an empty GameObject.
+- Assign to empty GameObject.

-- Assign cameras as its children.
+- Assign cameras as children.

-- Set the desired target and tweak baseFoV.
+- Set target, tweak baseFoV.

 - If you wish to use Cinemachine & vcams, simply assign CinemachineBrain to this parent GameObject.

 ## SignalManager

-Signal management script
+A simple management script for timeline signals.

 - Updates ambient lighting colors on-demand.

-You can add more colors and functionality.
 ### Usage
-- Assign to an empty GameObject.
+- Assign to empty GameObject.

-- Create a SignalReceiver with desired Signals
+- Create a SignalReceiver with Signals

-- For each Signal, set the SignalManager, select the SignalManager.UpdateAmbientColor function and assign an integer to each: 1 corresponds to Color1; 2 corresponds to Color2, and so on.
+- For each Signal, set the SignalManager, select the SignalManager.UpdateAmbientColor function and assign an integer to each: 1 corresponds to Color1; 2 corresponds to Color2, etc.

-- On the SignalReceiver track, place SignalEmitter tags where you want to update ambient lighting color, select a desired Signal for each tag to emit
+- On the SignalReceiver track, place SignalEmitter tags where you want to update ambient lighting color, select some Signal for each tag to emit

 ## Rotator
-Rotates Transform at a set speed or smoothly swing from side to side.
+Rotates Transform at set speed or smoothly swing back and forth.

-SwingMode currently works properly when object starts at 0°.
 ### Usage
-- Assign to GameObject, set parameters.
+- Assign to GameObject and set parameters.

 ## FaceDirectionManager

-Sends GameObject/bone's current heading to a material's shader.

 Originally used for debugging Genshin style face shading.
+Sends GameObject/bone's current heading to some shader.

 ### Usage
-- Shader needs to receive _DirectionVector.
+- Shader needs to accept _DirectionVector.

 - Set target transform and name of target material.